Jarvl/Network-Status-Page/README.md

 * Uses jQuery to provide near real time feedback

-* Optimized for Apple devices  `Tested on OS X 10.9/10.10 and iOS 7/8`
+* Optimized for Linux devices `Tested on Ubuntu 14.04 Trusty Tahr`

 * Displays the following:
 	* currently playing items from Plex Media Server
-	* current network bandwidth from pfSense
+	* current network bandwidth from vnstat
 	* current ping to ip of your choosing, e.g. Google DNS
 	* online / offline status for custom services
 	* minute by minute weather forecast from forecast.io